-Ultra-low emission burners give you a wonderful double-glow look.
-They are started slightly differently to traditional (single chamber) wood burners that New Zealanders are familiar with.
+Ultra-low emission burners are the latest option for clean, efficient, responsible wood burning.
+They are started slightly differently to the traditional wood burners that New Zealanders are familiar with.

-When ultra-low emission burners are put into 'downdraft mode' this allows the gases from the top chamber to enter the lower chamber.
-This is a key design feature to reduced emissions.
+When ultra-low emission burners are put into 'downdraft mode' this allows the gases and particles from the fire to re-combust.
+This is a key design feature to reduce emissions.

 All of the ultra-low emission burners are slightly different.
 For example: